JorgeCupi/LINQ_AzureFunctions/README.md

 #r "System.XML.Linq"
 ```

-Then, at our run.csx file we will add some references to librarys and to our mappedClasses.cs file as well:
+Then, at our run.csx file we will add some references to libraries and to our mappedClasses.cs file as well:

 ```javascript
 #r "System.Data.Linq"